 - The port is the ship’s left-hand side when looking forwards.

-What Color on Starboard Side of Boat?
-Further Explained.
+What Color on the Starboard Side of Boat?
+Further Explained

 On the starboard side, a boat or ship displays a green navigational light.
 You’d notice that this green light in combination with other lights are on at night or during a harsh weather condition when visibility is almost impossible.